hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 * TEAMS_APP_TENANT_ID: The tenant id for M365 account.

 # teamsApp/update
-Apply the Teams app manifest to an existing Teams app.
+Apply the Teams app manifest to an existing Teams app in Teams Developer Portal.
 Will use the app id in manifest.json file to determine which Teams app to update.

 ## Syntax:
 ```